kararei/tp/docs/DeveloperGuide.md

 The Trip management system allows travel agents to create, edit, delete, and list trips, which are essential for organizing travel plans for customers.
 Below are the details of its implementation.

+#### Trip and Contact Relationship

+In the current implementation, there is intentionally no direct relationship between Trip and Contact entities.
+This design decision was made to provide:

+- **Flexibility**: Allows trips to be created without requiring contacts to exist in the system first
+- **Simplicity**: Reduces implementation complexity by avoiding dependencies between data models
+- **Independent Management**: Enables users to manage trips and contacts independently

+This approach supports the current use case where a travel agent might quickly create a trip record with customer names before fully registering those customers as contacts in the system.

 #### Notes Parameter Behavior

 Both Contact and Trip entities support notes through the `nts/` parameter prefix.
 When parsing commands like `addContact`, `editContact`, `addTrip`, and `editTrip`, developers should be aware of the following important behavior: